mermaidpurse/wrapsher/docs/wrapsher.md

 program _without configuration or bootstrapping_ on any system with a POSIX `sh`.
-But it's also true that to do anything useful--especially in the configuration management or bootstrapping arena--you must, by necessity do things that are platform-specific.
+But it's also true that to do anything useful--especially in the configuration management or bootstrapping arena--you must, by necessity, do things that are platform-specific.

 Wrapsher allows you to declare a specific dependency on external commands (including frequently-used ones like `sed` and `awk`) so that